DevOpsLab/kafka-streams-docker/README.md

 # (Mac and Windows users: ensure the new terminal is attached to Docker Machine, see above)

 # Start the console consumer.
-$ docker-compose exec confluent-kafka kafka-console-consumer \
+$ docker-compose exec confluent-kafka-1 kafka-console-consumer \
     --bootstrap-server localhost:29092 --new-consumer \
     --topic WordsWithCountsTopic --from-beginning \
     --property print.key=true \